davidroeca/web-app-orchestration-talk/talk/talk.rst

     * Additionally, looking back fondly (or not so fondly) at this era, this was back in the days before we had anything remotely close to Create React App.
-I was on my own with the front-end setup, and had to configure everything webpack, to hot module replacement in the dev server
+I was on my own with the front-end setup, and had to configure everything from webpack and babel to hot module replacement in the dev server
     * I had my own extensive README that documented the system dependencies and manual setup process
     * On top of that, we relied very heavily on our staging environment prior